One of the most common user requirements is to enable remote desktop printing.

 - HP Color LaserJet 8500 PS driver is compatible with 2003 Windows versions.

-Once you are connected to the remote desktop and the printer is enabled, you will be able to choose the ThinRDP Printer from the available printers:
+Once you are connected to the remote desktop and the printer is enabled, you will be able to print from the remote desktop to a local printer, by choosing the ThinRDP Printer from the available printers:

 After you print the document you will get prompted to open it:

-Finally, the document will be previewed in the web browser with the default PDF viewer and you will be able to print to your local printer.
+Finally, the document will be previewed in the web browser with the default PDF viewer and you will be able to send it to your local printer.
+Happy RDP printing!